KZFN

 KZFN (106.1 FM, "ZFun 106") is a radio station based in Moscow, Idaho.
 KZFN launched in August 1985 and serves Moscow, Pullman, Washington, and the Lewiston–Clarkston metropolitan area.

 The transmitter and tower, located on Paradise Ridge (just south of Moscow), provides coverage to the north, west, and south.
 It has an effective radiated power of 63,000 watts and covers the Palouse listening area, centered in Moscow and nearby Pullman, Washington.
 To the east, the broadcast signal is limited by the Bitterroot mountain range.
 Until early 2008, KZFN was also carried on K237DP-FM 95.3 FM, a 34-watt broadcast translator in the "Tri-Cities" of Richland, Pasco, and Kennewick.
 The simulcast of the station ended due to the sale of the translator.

 ZFun 106 is a Mainstream Top 40 CHR station.
-It plays both original programs such as the "Rude Awakening" morning show, hosted by Steve Shannon, as well as syndicated programs including the Sticky Mix with DJ Sticky Boots, American Top 40 with Ryan Seacrest, Sunday Night Slow Jams with R Dub, and Matt Mony's "Kickback On-Air."
+ZFun's current programming lineup consists of Joey & Lauren in the Morning (weekdays 6a-10a), The ZFun 106 Workout @Noon (weekdays Noon-1p), The Afternoon Drive with Mandy Grant (weekdays 3p-6p), The ZFun 106 Night Show with Kannon (weeknights 6p-12a), The Trending 7@7 (weeknights), The Mixtape @8 (weeknights), the 10 O'clock Aux Cord Takeover (weeknights 10p-11p), The Sticky Mix (Saturday Nights 8p-12a), American Top 40 w/Ryan Seacrest (Sundays 10a-2p), & Sunday Night Slow Jams with R Dub!
+(Sundays 8p-12a).
 The station caters mainly to persons 18–34 years of age, primarily the Washington State University and University of Idaho student populations.